mikemadden42/beyond-the-basic-stuff/README.md

 Print debugging is deceptively quick and simple.
 But it often requires multiple iterations of rerunning the program before you display the information you need to fix your bug.

-“Thing to help people escape really fast if there’s a problem and everything is on fire so they decide not to go to space” might be easier to understand for a lay audience than “Launch Escape System.”
+“Thing to help people escape really fast if there’s a problem and everything is on fire, so they decide not to go to space” might be easier to understand for a lay audience than “Launch Escape System.”
 But it’s too verbose for NASA engineers to say in their day-to-day work.
 Sweigart, Al. Beyond the Basic Stuff with Python (p.
 107).
 No Starch Press.
 Kindle Edition. https://xkcd.com/1133/